Renaming Records and Transactions

 Account Type Names subtab

-To manage the list, you can change the order of the account type names by selecting a line and clicking Move To Top or Move To Bottom.
-However, the order of the list on this subtab has no effect on account type lists seen by users.
+To manage the list, you can move account type names up or down by selecting a line and clicking Move To Top or Move To Bottom.
+However, the order of the list on this subtab doesn't affect how users see account type lists.

 Explore the following topics to learn more about renaming in NetSuite: